 Right before he leaves you in the last level, Virgil mentions that he is heading back to pick up more survivors.
 At the end of the campaign the army destroys the only bridge leading out of the city as they continue blowing it to hell, meaning that, even if he and any other survivors make it back alive, all they will have to greet them is a ruined, bombed city with no escape from the remaining hordes of infected.

-Game Breaker: the AK-47 can one-shot commons on normal difficulty, and unlike the FN-SCAR and M-16 it can be fired as a semi-automatic, one round at a time.
+Game Breaker: The AK-47 can one-shot commons on normal difficulty, and unlike the SCAR and M16 it can be fired as a semi-automatic, one round at a time.
 In a game where ammo conservation is critical, that's a winning combination.
 Its main drawback is a lack of accuracy at long range... but add in Laser Sights, which basically gives you perfect accuracy, and you can demolish just about anything in short order.
-In fact, if you get your hands on explosive ammo, a full clip to the Witch will kill her without startling her.
+In fact, if you get your hands on explosive ammo, a full mag to the Witch will kill her without startling her.

 Goddamned Bats: The Clown Uncommon-Common qualifies to a lesser extent.
 Though no harder to kill than any other normal Infected, if not dealt with, they can drag in a Boomer sized horde.
 Which in turn makes it more difficult to pick out the Clown who will keep attracting more zombies.

-Let's not forget the Mudmen Uncommon-common, who can take more punishment than the average zombie, crawl rapidly on all fours (often resulting in them being confused for a jockey or hunter at a distance) and blind the survivors with mud when they attack.
-Oh, and they can move at full speed in swampwater.
+Let's not forget the Mudmen Uncommon-common, who can take more punishment than the average zombie, crawl rapidly on all fours (often resulting in them being confused for a jockey or hunter at a distance, if you even notice them) and blind the survivors with mud when they attack.

 Hardhat infected in "Hard Rain" which take noticeably more damage than normal infected and are not drawn to pipe bombs, making trying to cover a limping escape with one of these far less effective as they swarm five at a time.